 The Trial Tactics Committee is one of DRI’s largest committees.
 This Committee is dedicated to helping the defense lawyer perfect the skills required to excel as a trial lawyer, advocate, speaker and writer.
 The Committee focuses on the critical tools you need to sharpen your skills as an advocate, negotiator and communicator in all settings, whether at deposition, trial, mediation or oral argument.

 The Committee also works periodically on Defense Library Series publications concerning all aspects of trial work, from discovery to pre-trial motions through trial.
+There are also occasional special projects, such as The Collateral Source Rule: A Compendium of State Law and The Deposition Manual.

 The Committee has also partnered with other committees to present interesting and varied seminars such as the Complex Medicine seminar which we co-chaired with the Medical Liability Committee.